 Big data refers to any collection of large amounts of information that can come from nearly any source.
 In addition to traditional sources of data, the internet offers a plethora of potential sources for big data sets including web page edits, social media posts, and online news stories.
 These data sets are large and complex, requiring specialized data processing software to arrange the data and extract useful information.
 With the right tools, we can use big data analytics to search for patterns and correlations to learn more about the world or make predictions about the future.
 These analytics can be applied to a broad array of topics ranging from sports, politics, popular culture, to intelligence in international relations.

-Combining this new big data tool with established tools such as expert analysis, satellite imagery, and historical lessons should bring new information to policymakers, academics and the expert community as we seek to build greater understanding of topics and events surrounding Korean unification.
+Combining this new big data tool with established tools such as expert analysis, satellite imagery, and historical lessons should bring new information to policymakers, academics, and the expert community as we seek to build a greater understanding of topics and events surrounding Korean unification.